univention/univention-corporate-server/doc/architecture/services/portal.rst

 every tile.

-When administrators create or modify a portal in the |UMC| module *LDAP directory* the :ref:`services-listener` reacts on this change and triggers the listener module responsible for the portal tile cache.
+When administrators create or modify a portal in the |UMC| module *LDAP directory* the Univention Directory Listener reacts on this change and triggers the listener module responsible for the portal tile cache.
 The module then uses
 |UDM| and recreates the portal tile cache.

+..
+TODO : Add reference, once Univention Directory Listener is ready.
+   When administrators create or modify a portal in the |UMC| module *LDAP directory* the :ref:`services-listener` reacts on this change and triggers the listener module responsible for the portal tile cache.
+The module then uses |UDM| and recreates the portal tile cache.

 The portal tile cache uses structured data, as well.
 The listener module saves it in a JSON file in the file system of the UCS system.